 - Option eliminator will help you strike through the answer choices to a question you feel are not correct.

-The “Help” section of the testing app will also include a list of keyboard shortcuts to help you navigate the application easily.
+The “Help” section of the testing app also includes a list of keyboard shortcuts to help you navigate the application easily.

-You may wonder how long the new digital SAT test is?
-The good news is that the digital SAT will be a considerably shorter test to take.
-While the traditional paper-and-pencil test takes three hours to complete, the digital SAT will only last two hours and 14 minutes.
-The table below compares the testing times of the old SAT vs. new SAT:
+The Digital SAT is a considerably shorter test than its predecessor.
+While the traditional paper-and-pencil test took 3 hours to complete, the Digital SAT only lasts 2 hours and 14 minutes.
+The table below compares the testing times of the old SAT vs. the Digital SAT:

 Paper SAT | Digital SAT | |